IpswichMapper/SwiftAddress/README.md

 ./gradlew :app:assembleRelease
 ```

 You can then sign the generated apk in the terminal using `apksigner`.
-This is all mentioned in thsi guide:
+This is all mentioned in this guide:

 https://developer.android.com/studio/build/building-cmdline